 The present federal government has adopted a harsher attitude towards asylum seekers who arrive by boat without visas (as opposed to asylum seekers who arrive on tourist visas).
 The government has moved asylum seekers who arrive by boat “offshore” to regional refugee processing centres, which will be expected to house them until various countries are willing to take them.
 The government has reached agreements with Nauru and Papua New Guinea to open such centres, and has negotiated with Cambodia to accept people from those centres who are found to be refugees.

-Recently, the minister lifted the bar on applying for a visa for certain asylum seekers who managed to reach Australia but held no entry visa and engaged Australia’s obligations under the Refugee Convention.
+Recently, the minister lifted the bar on applying for a visa for certain asylum seekers who managed to reach Australia but held no entry visa and engaged Australia’s obligations under the United Nations Convention relating to the Status of Refugees (1951).
 Approximately 30,000 people are in Australia in this category and they are barred from accessing permanent protection.
 Two temporary visas have been created for them: a temporary protection visa (subclass 785) and a safe haven enterprise visa (subclass 790).
 The latter visa allows for a stay of five years before re-assessment of Australia’s obligations and if an applicant can live and/or study for 42 months in a regional area of Australia, the possibility of applying for a permanent visa is opened up.
 It is only a possibility because an applicant must meet the skills or other criteria of mainstream visas.
 There is no possibility of them getting a permanent protection visa (subclass 866).

-The subclass 852: witness protection (trafficking) (permanent) visa allows a person to stay in Australia after giving evidence against a trafficker.
+The subclass 852: referred stay permanent visa (previously called the witness protection (trafficking) (permanent) visa) allows a person who is a human trafficking victim to stay in Australia after giving evidence against a trafficker.
 If the Attorney-General certifies that the person has made a significant contribution to the prosecution of a trafficker and the minister is satisfied that the person’s life would be in danger upon return to their home country, this visa can be granted in the same way that a protection visa is granted to a refugee.